Cybersecurity vs. Information Security

 The U.S. Bureau of Labor Statistics predicts growth in jobs of 32 percent over the next five years, including analysts, security coordinators, managers, engineers, cryptographers and forensics experts.

-Elmhurst College’s undergraduate major in cybersecurity combines coursework from computer science, information systems and mathematics into a dynamic program that addresses the urgent challenges of today.
+Elmhurst University’s undergraduate major in cybersecurity combines coursework from computer science, information systems and mathematics into a dynamic program that addresses the urgent challenges of today.

 Gain hands-on experience in network security.
 Learn about cryptography, cloud security, incident response, risk management, digital forensics, ethical hacking and penetration testing.